cpacilio/marvel_continuity/README.md

 - Matt Murdock serves as Jessica's lawyer in Alias #1-5, which is therefore set before the start of Bendis' run.
 - Alias #11-15 has many elements from Twin Peaks.
 - DD (1998) #36 overlaps with Alias #15.
 The two issues depict the same scene (Natasha visiting Matt) from two different perspectives.
-- DD #60 happens after the storyline of The Pulse
+- DD #60 happens after The Pulse #1-5

 ### Hulk